 • Best sports cars on sale 2018

 Away from engine changes, the updated MX-5 arrives with new customisation options including a new brown fabric top and dark paint finishes for the 16 and 17-inch wheel designs.
-On the more practical side of things, the steering column is slated to gain reach adjustment for the first time.
+On the more practical side of things, the steering column gains reach adjustment for the first time.